jorgebucaran/cookbook.fish/README.md

 end
 ```

-### How to synchronize two or more background tasks in fish?
+### How do I synchronize two or more background tasks in fish?

 fish has no [`wait`](http://man7.org/linux/man-pages/man2/waitpid.2.html) command, but you can write your own.